ISSI Holds Event Marking Global Day Of Action For Gaza - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jan, 2024) The Centre for Afghanistan middle East and Africa (CAMEA) at the Institute of Strategic Studies Islamabad (ISSI) on Saturday organized an event to express solidarity with the people of Palestine on the ‘Global Day of Action for Gaza.’

-Besides Nader al Turk, Deputy Head of the Palestine Mission in Pakistan, ISSI Director General Ambassador Sohail Mahmood and BoG Chairman Ambassador Khalid Mahmood, Director CAMEA Ms. Amina Khan; and members of team CAMEA attended the event, a press release said.
+Nader al Turk, Deputy Head of the Palestine Mission in Pakistan, joined on the occasion.

+Ambassador Sohail Mahmood, Director General ISSI; Ambassador Khalid Mahmood, Chairman BoG ISSI; Director CAMEA, Amina Khan; and members of team CAMEA were also present, said a press release issued on Saturday.

-Ambassador Sohail Mahmood, in his remarks, emphasised Pakistan’s abiding support for the legitimate cause of the Palestinian people and a just solution through the establishment of an independent, viable, sovereign and contiguous Palestinian State along the pre-June 1967 borders with Al-Quds-Al-Sharif as its capital.
+Ambassador Sohail Mahmood, in his remarks, emphasised Pakistan’s abiding support for the legitimate cause of the Palestinian people and a just solution through the establishment of an independent, viable, sovereign and contiguous Palestinian State.

-He reiterated the Ministry of Foreign Affairs’ stance regarding Pakistan’s support for South Africa’s application before the International Court of Justice (ICJ) concerning Israel’s violation of its obligations under the 1951 Genocide Convention in relation to the Palestinian people in Gaza.

-He asserted that the relentless military operations by Israel against the Palestinians could not be deemed justifiable under the pretext of self-defence.

 Expressing solidarity with the Palestinian people over the enormous human losses incurred due to Israeli onslaught, he also underscored Pakistan's stance for an immediate and unconditional ceasefire.

-Ms Amina Khan, while expressing her views, stated that Pakistan would continue to stand firmly with the people of Palestine until the legitimate rights of the people are achieved.
+Amina Khan, while expressing her views, stated that Pakistan will continue to stand firmly with the people of Palestine until the legitimate rights of the people are achieved.

 She strongly condemned Israel’s systematic and brutal occupation, tantamount to genocide, and called for the lifting of the inhumane siege and urgent need for a ceasefire.